tdwg/bdq/tg2/_review/index.md

 **Note:** These sections in this document are marked as non-normative, however, most of the documents linked out to here contain normative content.

-**Note:** See the TDWG Standards Documentation Specification (SDS) for an explanation of concepts such as landing page, distribution file, term-list, and vocabulary extension.
+**Note:** See the [TDWG Standards Documentation Specification (SDS)](https://sds.tdwg.org/specification), the [TDWG Vocabulary Maintenance Specification (VMS)](https://vms.tdwg.org/specification) and the [TDWG Standards Metadata](https://tdwg.github.io/rs.tdwg.org/) document for an explanation of concepts such as landing page, distribution file, term-list, and vocabulary extension and for an explanation of the structure of TDWG resource IRIs and their uses.

 ### 3.1 BDQ Tests Quick Reference Guide (non-normative)